Li-Jinjie/Li-Jinjie.github.io/_Projects/Designing and Optimization of Heavy Load and High Maneuverability Aircrafts (Composite material part).md

 3. **Design the testbed** based on the course experiment and manufacture test pieces.
 4. Solve the problems in the production process and optimize the production efficiency.

-Based on the test, the new D-box was able to increase the torsional resistance to **2.62 times** what it was before without significantly increasing the weight.
-This technology effectively solve the problem of torsional stiffness of the wing with a large aspect ratio and thus, ensure the outstanding performance of the aircraft.
+Based on the test, the new D-box was able to increase the torsional resistance to **2.61 times** what it was before without significantly increasing the weight.
+This technology effectively solved the problem of torsional stiffness of the high aspect ratio wing and thus, ensured the outstanding performance of the aircraft.

 ### Wing